moments-behavior/orange/docs/install_linux_cuda_eSDK.md

     cd emergent
     sudo ./install_eSdk.sh -i Mellanox
     ```
 - the install script will download and install necessary dependencies and the driver for Mellanox NIC
 - if it ran successfully, you will see the following once the commands have run.
     ```
     Emergent eSDK & eCapture have been installed successfully.
     ```

-**3. (optional) --  acquire a license file from emergent vision and copy it to `/opt/mellanox`**
+**3. acquire a license file from emergent vision and copy it to `/opt/mellanox`**
     ```
-    sudo cp rivermax.lic /opt/mellanox
+    sudo cp rivermax.lic /opt/mellanox/rivermax.lic.
     ```

 **4. launch `ecapture`**